MetalOath/BCML-macOS-App/README.md

 ![BCML Logo](https://i.imgur.com/OiqKPx0.png)

-# BCML: Integrated macOS Application for BOTW Mod Loader
+# BCML: BOTW Cross-Platform Mod Loader with macOS Launcher

-A standalone macOS application for _The Legend of Zelda: Breath of the Wild_ mod management, with BCML (BOTW Cross-Platform Mod Loader) fully integrated.
+A mod merging and managing tool for _The Legend of Zelda: Breath of the Wild_ with a native macOS application launcher.

 ![BCML Banner](https://i.imgur.com/vmZanVl.png)